heyjessi/thunderwear/DESIGN.md

 The first viewcontroller handles the home page as well as the display of weather information.
 Therefore, before the user inputs a location, the headers mentioned in the Readme file ("Outfit Recommendations," "Weather," "Today's Temperature") must be hidden.
 Therefore, when the user initially opens the app, only the button "**Input Location**" is present.
 Once the user inputs the location, the code shows the previously mentioned headers as well as the weather information.

 Depending on the weather conditions, the background of the viewcontroller will change.
 To do this, the viewcontroller gets the weather code from the weatherInfo array.
-If the first digit of the code is "2," "3," or "5," the background will change to different rain backgrounds and will warn the user to bring an umbrella and a rain jacket.
+If the first digit of the code is "2," "3," or "5," signifying there is some form of rain, the background will change to different rain backgrounds and will warn the user to bring an umbrella and a rain jacket.
+If the frst digit of the code is "6" or "7," signifying there is no rain, the background will change to an image relevant to the weather condition.
+This design enhances the visual appeal of the app, improves user experience and enhances the quality of the weather/outfit suggestion.

+Lastly, the getOutfit button in viewcontroller sends an Alamofire request to the back end, **sorry i don't really understand what's going on here**

 ### second viewcontroller